sharpview-io/sharp-datacore/CONTRIBUTING.md

 ```bash
 vim ./core/SocialMedia/NEW_DATASET.yml
 ```
-For data validation, it requires three essential data fields: `title`, `resource`, `description`, and `category`, while the `category` should be the same with the folder name, i.e., "SocialMedia" in the example.
+For data validation, it requires three essential data fields: `title`, `resource`, `description`, and `category`, while the `category` should be the same as the folder name, i.e., "SocialMedia" in the example.

 In a nutshell, you should get a basic entry like
 ```yaml